accubits/AI-Research/Words-Vision-AttnGAN/README.md

 - `*.yml` files are example configuration files for training/evaluation our models.

 ### Sampling
-- Run `python3 main.py --cfg cfg/eval_coco.yml --gpu 0` to generate examples from captions in files listed in "./data/birds/example_filenames.txt".
-Results are saved to `models/`.
+- Run `python3 inference.py` to generate examples from caption.
+Results are saved to `outputs/`.
-- Change the `eval_*.yml` files to generate images from other pre-trained models.
-- Input your own sentence in "./data/birds/example_captions.txt" if you wannt to generate images from customized sentences.

 ### Pretrained Model
 - [Text encoder for coco](https://drive.google.com/open?id=1zIrXCE9F6yfbEJIbNP5-YrEe2pZcPSGJ).
 Download and save it to `models/`